What is Group Decision Making?

 More simply, decision-making is selecting the best alternative, and individual decision-making is making the decision alone then group decision-making is selecting the best option (s) collectively or in a group.

-A group decision is common in the organization when there arises complex, new, and unusual situations.
+A group decision is common in the organization when there arise complex, new, and unusual situations.
 A manager can alone make the programmed decisions, but in the case of non-programmed decisions, a group discussion is desirable.

 A group decision is also called participative decision-making, collective decision-making, effective decision-making, etc. Group decision believes that two heads are better than one head when it comes to making complex decisions.
 Usually, it is believed that groups make better decisions than individual decision-making.